PrefectHQ/prefect/docs/tutorials/first-steps.md

 Let's start with the basics, defining the central components of Prefect workflows.

 A [flow](/concepts/flows/) is the basis of all Prefect workflows.
 A flow is a Python function decorated with a `@flow` decorator.

 A [task](/concepts/tasks/) is a Python function decorated with a `@task` decorator.
 Tasks represent distinct pieces of work executed within a flow.

-Some important things to know about flows:
-1. All Prefect workflows are defined within the context of a flow.
-2. Every Prefect workflow must contain at least one flow function that serves as the entrypoint for execution of the flow.
+All Prefect workflows are defined within the context of a flow.
+Every Prefect workflow must contain at least one flow function that serves as the entrypoint for execution of the flow.

-3. Flows can include calls to tasks as well as to child flows, which we call "subflows" in this context.
+Flows can include calls to tasks as well as to child flows, which we call "subflows" in this context.
 At a high level, this is just like writing any other Python application: you organize specific, repetitive work into tasks, and call those tasks from flows.

 ## Run a basic flow

 The simplest way to begin with Prefect is to import `flow` and annotate your Python function using the [`@flow`][prefect.flows.flow] decorator.

 Enter the following code into your code editor, Jupyter Notebook, or Python REPL.

 ```python
 from prefect import flow